mosip/documentation/docs/deploymentnew/on-prem-without-dns.md

         * SSL cert path
         * SSL key path
         * Cluster node ip's (comma separated no whitespace)
-* In case using openssl wildcard ssl certificate add below http block in nginx server configuration, Ignore in case of ssl cerst obtained using letsencrypt or for publically available domains.
+* In case using openssl wildcard ssl certificate add below server block in nginx server configuration, Ignore in case of ssl cerst obtained using letsencrypt or for publically available domains.
 (Ensure to use this only in development env, not suggested for Production env).
     * `nano /etc/nginx/nginx.conf`
     ```
-        http{
     server{
        listen <cluster-nginx-internal-ip>:80;
        server_name iam.sandbox.xyz.net;